 Support and guidance

 The Liverpool Business School is a supportive environment in which to study and the 'student-centred approach' of your tutors will ensure that you are given the support and guidance you need.
 During your studies you will also have the continual support of a personal tutor who will meet with you one-to-one to discuss assessments, monitor progress and help you to formulate your career plans.
 We also provide study support classes should you need extra help with assessments.

 Networking is an effective way to make new contacts and improve your career prospects, and so the HR team at LJMU is currently bringing together a community of undergraduate and postgraduate HR students and practitioners who can learn from and support each other.
 We run a series of events throughout the year and invite all our students, from first year undergraduates to doctoral students.

 The CPD in Human Resource Management is an ideal starting point from which to launch your career or develop your current role as a HR professional.

-Human Resource Officers need to be business thinkers as well as leaders and able to translate theoretical concepts into practical reality.
-Their ultimate goal is to boost the people capacity thereby reducing staff turnover and increasing productivity.
+Human Resource Officers need to be business thinkers as well as leaders and be able to translate theoretical concepts into practical reality.
+Their ultimate goal is to boost the people capacity, thereby reducing staff turnover and increasing productivity.
 For this they need high levels of interpersonal skills, self-motivation, adaptability and persuasiveness.
 This CPD course is designed to give you the knowledge, skills and experience required to succeed in this fascinating and challenging role.

 This programme has been designed specifically for people who work full-time, with a single module starting in September and January and classes running on Thursday evenings.
 You will also have the option to attend additional networking sessions with undergraduate and postgraduate HRM students, subject to agreement from your employer.